 Between 1947-1975, there were two types of refugees: those who were ‘assisted’ by the Australian Government, and those who were not.

-The total of 915,211, and the number of onshore protection visas, is misleading.
+However, the total number (947,636), and the number of onshore protection visas, is misleading.

 Since 2013-2014, people who have claimed protection in Australia after coming by boat do not get permanent protection.
 Instead, they are given ‘temporary protection'.
 This means they are no longer counted as part of the refugee program.